-Péjú has worked in several roles at the Tate since 2018 working up to become Curator of the Young People’s Programme, a role which focuses on engaging with those not in formal education to enjoy the arts.
+Péjú has worked in several roles at the Tate since 2018.
+Now Curator of the Young People’s Programme, her role focuses on engaging with those not in formal education in the Arts.
 This role is funded by the Huo Family Foundation.

 With a background in architecture and design, Péjú never expected to end up working in a museum.
 She always had an interest in working with young people and held several positions over the years, starting off her own career on a young peoples’ programme at The London Transport Museum.
 This eventually led to her working at the Tate in 2018.
 She says every day is different and that’s what makes the job so exciting.
 It can consist of content planning to ensure that everything they do is relevant and authentic for young people, connecting with young artists and constantly supporting their development.
 “One of the most exciting things for me is when a young person comes to a museum space and hadn’t known the space existed, but then wants to come back again.
 It warms my heart and makes the job worthwhile.”